 How is rosin different from resin, exactly?
 Well, in general, resin is made from cannabis concentrate by freezing it to subcritical temperatures before and during the extraction process.
 This allows the live resin to retain the original terpene profile.
 The extraction process with rosin may result in a loss of some terpenes.

-Rosin is considered to be purer than any other cannabis concentrate, because it is solvent-less.
-Unlike concentrates produced through BHO extraction, such as shatter made from resin, rosin does not require a solvent to produce, and thus cannot contain any traces of potentially harmful chemicals.
+Rosin is considered to be more pure than other cannabis concentrate, because it is solvent-less.
+Unlike concentrates that are produced through BHO extraction, such as shatter, rosin does not require a solvent to be produced.
+Which means it does not contain any traces of harmful chemicals.

 How Strong is Rosin, Exactly?